 A building survey is a detailed report that can be tailored to fit your needs.
-The surveyor will discuss what kind of report you want beforehand.

 Certain mortgage products offer cashback as an incentive.
 Your Mortgage Illustration and offer letter will set out how much it will be, how we’ll send it to you and when we’ll pay it.